-Prior to the mid-1990s, American public diplomacy towards the Middle East was centered on the United States Information Agency (USIA).
-The USIA was involved in using the media through the Voice of America radio station broadcasting in Arabic (and later Radio Hurriyah during the 1991 Gulf War) and the production of al-Majal, a magazine in Arabic.
+Prior to the mid-nineties, American public diplomacy towards the Middle East was centered on the United States Information Agency (USIA).
+The USIA was involved in using the media through the Voice of America radio station broadcasting in Arabic (and later Radio Hurriah during the 1991 Gulf War) and the production of a magazine in Arabic.
 USIA's media use was therefore a one-way transmission of information and opinions through the mass media.
-This reliance on the mass media continued into the late 1990s when USIA was absorbed by the State Department.
-The invasion of Iraq in 2003 catalyzed the use of radio (Radio Sawa) and television (Al-Hurra) in American public diplomacy towards the Arab world.
+This reliance on the mass media continued into the late nineties when USIA merged into the State Department.
+The invasion of Iraq in

+2003 catalyzed the use of radio (Radio Sawa) and television (Al-Hurra) in American public diplomacy towards the Arab world.
 However, this was not successful.
-Al-Hurra attracted few viewers and lacked credibility.
-Moreover, there was no correlation between the frequency of listening to Radio Sawa and perceptions of its credibility, and there was some evidence that attitudes towards American foreign policy became slightly worse after people started listening to Radio Sawa and watching Al-Hurra.
-On the USIA was an advanced to the USIA was a successful.
+Al-Hurra attracted few viewers and lacked credibility (Dabbous and Nasser 2009).
+Moreover, there was no correlation between the frequency of listening to Radio Sawa and perceptions of its credibility, and there was some evidence that attitudes towards American foreign policy became slightly worse after people started listening to Radio Sawa and watching Al-Hurra (El-Nawaway 2006).

-Public diplomacy scholars have argued that diplomats should move from one-way communication to a two-way communication model to be more effective.
-In the case of the US, Mohan Dutta-Bergman criticizes the traditional American public diplomacy method of monopolizing the sending of information with the aim of achieving "changes in the attitudes, perceptions, and behaviors of the traditional receiver-the audience in the Middle East-through the use of one-way mass-mediated channels," and instead calls for "the creation of platforms that allow opportunities for developing mutual understanding rather than imposing a particular set of values on a culture through one-way public diplomacy efforts."
-Dean Kruckeberg and Marina Vujnovic similarly advocate a two-way communication public diplomacy model based on understanding and negotiation.
-The need for two-way interaction was embraced by Karen Hughes in her role as Under Secretary of State for Public Diplomacy and
+Public diplomacy scholars have recently argued that diplomats should move from one-way communication to a two-way communication model to be more effective (Grant 2004).
+In the case of the USA, Mohan Dutta-Bergman (2006) criticizes the traditional American public diplomacy method of monopolizing the sending of information with the aim of achieving "changes in the attitudes, perceptions, and behaviors of the traditional receiver-the audience in the Middle East-through the use of one-way mass-mediated channels", and instead calls for "the creation of platforms that allow opportunities for developing mutual understanding rather than imposing a particular set of values on a culture through one-way public diplomacy efforts" (p.
+121).
+Dean Kruckeberg and Marina Vujnovic (2005) similarly advocate a two-way communication public diplomacy model based on understanding and negotiation.
+The need for two-way interaction was embraced by Karen Hughes (2007) in her role as Under Secretary for Public Diplomacy and Public Affairs, with the creation of the DOT in 2006, and by her predecessor Charlotte Beers, who initiated the Media Outreach Center at the American Embassy in London in 2002, which aims at engaging US policymakers with the Arab media and reporting back to Washington the messages conveyed by the Arab media.
+Hughes' successor, James Glassman, also stressed the importance of utilizing information technologies in public diplomacy (Glassman 2008).
+In line with Glassman's emphasis on presenting those initiatives through attractive frames, the DOT characterizes its work as "engagement" as opposed to "intervention" (DOT 2010), mirroring Glassman's preference for using the phrase "global ideological engagement" over a "war of ideas" (Glassman 2008: 20).